 Students interested in the bachelor’s degree program will apply to and be admitted through either Arts & Sciences or McKelvey Engineering, respective to the intent to earn a bachelor of arts (AB) in data science from Arts & Sciences or a bachelor’s of science in data science (BSDS) from McKelvey Engineering.
-Students from any school may study data science as a second major offered through McKelvey Engineering.
+Students from any school may study data science as a second major offered through McKelvey Engineering or Arts & Sciences.

 “Our students are keenly interested in solving our world’s problems and helping people,” Figueroa-López said.
 “This new major harnesses our students’ passion for ‘doing well’ and ‘doing good.’”

 For the major or second major, students will take 18 three-hour courses in computer science, mathematics and statistics, as well as electives and an ethics and professional responsibility course, then complete a practicum of about 10 hours a week during the junior or senior year.
 A new computer science & engineering course, based on one taught in the interdisciplinary Division of Computational and Data Sciences doctoral program, will be added to the curriculum.